If you've been thinking of a complete color change for your vehicle but just

 Luckily, vinyl car wraps make this quite easy to do.
 White and black are the two most common options for a contrasting roof color, but your options are endless.
 You could even use vinyl to create a custom design for the roof of your car.

-Another option for a contrasting color combination is to include the entire canopy in one color, which would include the pillars around your car's windows.
-This would allow you to carry your accent color more fully throughout the entire design.
+with contrasting color combination is to wrap the entire canopy in one color, which would include the pillars around your car's windows.

 If you are modifying your car to boost performance and you want to make a visual change to go along with it, you could apply a carbon fiber-patterned vinyl wrap to your car's hood.
 Real carbon fiber hoods are a common weight-saving measure for race cars, but you can get that sporty look without paying through the nose for an actual carbon fiber hood.